goharbor/website/content/blog/harbor-2.6.md

 * Add stop button for GC by @AllForNothing in https://github.com/goharbor/harbor/pull/17037
 * Add stop button for audit log rotation by @AllForNothing in https://github.com/goharbor/harbor/pull/17054

->>>>>>> Add Blog for 2.6 releasTe

 ### Additional Features
 * GDPR compliant deletion of Users by @tpoxa in https://github.com/goharbor/harbor/pull/16859
 * [Experimental] Add new feature for supporting WebAssembly artifact by @ln23415 in https://github.com/goharbor/harbor/pull/16931
 ### Deprecations
 * Start the deprecation of Chartmuseum from v2.6.0 and begin to remove in v2.8.0.
 More details, please refer to the [discussion](https://github.com/goharbor/harbor/discussions/15057).
 * Start the deprecation of Notary(signer&server) from v2.6.0 and begin to remove in v2.8.0.
 More details, please refer to the [discussion](https://github.com/goharbor/harbor/discussions/16612).
-*
 ### Known issues
-Starting with v2.6.0, there is a regression issue with sentinel redis configuration, you can get the details from 17483 and you can get the solution here.
+* Starting with v2.6.0, there is a regression issue with sentinel redis configuration, you can get the details from 17483 and you can get the solution here.
 If you have concerns about this, please wait for the next patch release v2.6.1.

 If you're a user of Harbor and want to share any feedback, we'd love to hear from you [here](https://github.com/goharbor/community/issues/115)!